 - 2Is nearly an hour long instead of 30 minutes

 This is why…

-If you have a rogue (stray) clip far along your timeline (from previously clipping and cropping edits) and you either forget it is there or forget to “render loop region only”, then your editing suite will assume that this is part of the final edit (why wouldn’t it)?
+If you have a rogue (stray) clip far along your timeline (from previously clipping and cropping edits), beware.
+If you either forget it is there or forget to "render loop region only", then your editing suite will assume that this is part of the final edit.
+After all, why wouldn't it?

-This means you will end up with, like I did, the first 30 minute clip rendering perfectly and then around another 30 minutes of blackness playing until it reaches that rogue clip and finishes with that.
+This means you will end up with the first 30 minute clip rendering perfectly.
+Then (like me) around another 30 minutes of blackness playing until it reaches that rogue clip and finishes with that.

 Now the clip has to be re-rendered but here is a handy tip that may help to speed up that process.

 Rather than render out from the original edit, take the rendered video (with rogue clip) and pull that into a new project.
-Cut the rogue clip out (or simply loop the section you want to produce) and render that.
+Cut the rogue clip out (or simply loop the section you want to produce) and render that instead.

 This can be around 3 or 4 times quicker than rendering from the original edit.
-I am not sure if you lose any quality doing this but in my case, I am rendering to 1080p but outputting to DVD so it should be ok and delivered on time!
+I am not sure if you lose any quality doing this but in my case, I am rendering to 1080p but outputting to DVD.
+This way it should be ok and delivered on time!